salt-lick/iota-nelson-node/README.md

+# WARNING

+If you used a version of this file prior of the 1st january 2018 please move all folders/files to ./volumes/ before starting the docker-compose file!

 # iota-nelson-node with docker-compose

 This repository contains the docker-compose file to get started with an IOTA/IRI node enhanced through Nelson.cli, Nelson.gui and Nelson.mon from the CarrIOTA project.
 It also includes a Grafana Dashboard enhanced through Prometheus.

 ## Getting Started